kishan0725/Profit-Estimation/README.md

 # Profit-Estimation
 Predicting profit of 1000 companies

-Predicting profit of 1000 companies based on the attributes mentioned belew
+Predicting profit of 1000 companies based on the attributes mentioned below

 1. R&D Spend
 2. Administration